1990s post-Soviet aliyah: Culture

 The immigrants were overwhelmingly secular.
 A 2016 poll found that 81% self-identified as secular, as compared to 49% among all Israeli Jews, and only 4% were Haredi, although 55% expressed some level of religious belief.
 Their rate of intermarriage and cohabitation with non-Jewish partners was also found to be higher, with 10% of them married to or cohabiting with a partner who was a non-Jew, as compared to 2% among all Israeli Jews.
 However, the children of the immigrants are considerably more religious than their parents, with only 60% identifying as secular, 70% expressing some religious belief, and 14% being Haredi.

 The secular character of this immigration wave and their attempts to preserve their eating habits caused in the mid-1990s the opening of stores selling merchandise which was prevalent in the USSR, notably non-kosher meat such as pork.
 Even though the sale of pork is allowed in Israel, and there are even pig farms in kibbutz Mizra, the marketing of the meat in cities with a high rate of religious or traditional residents constituted as a contravention of the secular-religious status quo in Israel, and caused many confrontations.
 In most of the cases, the different sides reached a compromise and the pork stores were moved to the industrial regions of the cities.

-The majority of the Jewish immigrants were Ashkenazi Jews; however, Mizrahi groups such as the Mountain Jews, Georgian Jews, and Bukharan Jews also immigrated in great numbers to Israel during the collapse of the USSR following a previous wave of immigration.
-They were more traditional and brought their culture, food, and music to Israel.

 Many immigrants Hebraized their names, but most kept their Russian ones.
 However, Russian parents largely gave their children Hebrew first names, and the trend steadily rose throughout the 1990s into the 2000s.
 Many children of Russian immigrants have been given Biblical first names which are recognized as Israeli but are also common in other countries.
 While the immigrants themselves did not completely integrate into Israeli culture and hold on to part of their Russian identity, their children are entirely integrated into Israeli society, according to a 2011 study.